Berny23/LD-ToyPad-Emulator/README.md

 - 2 GB+ Micro SD card
 - Internet connection on your PC and single board computer

-#### Guide
+#### Raspberry Pi Zero W Guide

-1. If you're using a Raspberry Pi Zero W, flash Raspberry Pi OS Lite to your SD card using [the Raspberry Pi Imager tool](https://www.raspberrypi.org/software/) and follow [this](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) as well as [this](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) instruction for headless installation.
+1. If you're using a Raspberry Pi Zero W, flash Raspberry Pi OS (Legacy, 32-bit, Bullseye) Lite to your SD card using [the Raspberry Pi Imager tool](https://www.raspberrypi.org/software/) and follow [this](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) as well as [this](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) instruction for headless installation.

 2. Connect your device to your PC via USB cable (don't use the port on the edge of the Pi Zero!).